jtanderson2/azure-network-lab-building-blocks/spoke-to-spoke-via-hub-nva/README.md

 ip route 10.6.0.0 255.255.255.0 10.100.1.1
 </pre>

-You should noe be able to ping between spoke VMs via the CSR Router
+You should now be able to ping between spoke VMs via the CSR Router

 ## Useful Commands